Blog

 Laundry detergent is exactly the kind of product that can quietly become automatic.
 That is helpful when the match is right and annoying when the scent, size, or formula is not what you expected.

-Before subscribing, I would verify fragrance-free and dye-free language, source evidence, load count, and the exact formula variant.
+Before subscribing, I would verify fragrance-free and dye-free language, sources, load count, and the exact formula version.

 Repeat buys deserve a stronger check